barbagroup/teaching-materials/Single_Core_Optimization/Cache_Optimization.md

 that correspond to the main memory location, then the CPU will have to go through them in a prescribed manner to detect a hit.
 This slows down the time for a hit.
-But at the same time, increasing the associativity may decrease the probability of a cache miss by reducing the number of conflicts in the cache.
+But at the same time, increasing the associativity may decrease the probability of a (slow) cache miss by reducing the number of conflicts in the cache.

 ## Optimize: Accessing an array